 Just like Indian residents, NRIs can get tax benefits under Sec 80 D of the Income Tax in India.
 However, some countries may charge tax on maturity earnings.

 The insurance company may ask for several documents to complete the procedure, like a form for the proposal, proof of identity, a passport copy with attestation, a report on health status, etc. When you purchase a policy through Mail Order Business, the insurance company might demand extra documents also.
-These may include an application form, passport copy, proofs of income, and any proofs of age and address.
+These may include an application form, passport copy, proof of income, and any proof of age and address.